Replacing New York City’s Dirty Peaker Power Plants with Renewables and Battery Storage

 The PEAK Coalition—UPROSE, THE POINT CDC, New York City Environmental Justice Alliance, New York Lawyers for the Public Interest, and Clean Energy Group—has come together to end this long-standing pollution burden on the city’s most climate vulnerable residents.
 The Coalition supports the transition away from polluting fossil-fuel peaker plants to a system of localized renewable energy generation and battery storage, resulting in reduced emissions, reduced electric utility bills, improved equity and public health, and a more resilient grid in the face of increased storms and climate impacts.

-In this webinar, members of the PEAK Coalition will detail the finding of their new report, “Dirty Energy, Big Money,” which exposes the environmental and economic harms these power plants are inflicting on communities in New York City, and introduce measures the organizations are taking to replace peakers with renewables and battery storage.
+In this webinar, members of the PEAK Coalition detailed the finding of their new report, “Dirty Energy, Big Money,” which exposes the environmental and economic harms these power plants are inflicting on communities in New York City, and introduced measures the organizations are taking to replace peakers with renewables and battery storage.

-– Annel Hernandez, Associate Director, New York Environmental Justice Alliance
+– Annel Hernandez, Associate Director, New York City Environmental Justice Alliance

-– Carlos Garcia, Energy Planner, New York Environmental Justice Alliance
+– Carlos Garcia, Energy Planner, New York City Environmental Justice Alliance

 – Seth Mullendore, Vice President and Project Director, Clean Energy Group